 US Forex Trader Demographics

 Retail forex traders in the United States tend to be experienced, financially literate investors with access to multiple asset classes.
-Recent FINRA data shows that around 37% of US adults hold brokerage or advisory accounts, and within this group, an estimated 2 to 3% trade leveraged forex directly through registered brokers.
+FINRA’s National Financial Capability Study (2024) found 34% of US adults hold taxable investment accounts outside retirement plans, and within this group, an estimated 2 to 3% trade leveraged forex directly through registered brokers.

 Retail forex traders in the US tend to be younger males, with men under 45 remain the most active demographic, with the share of younger traders rising as mobile trading platforms and digital access have expanded.
-Around 46% of US investors report some exposure to currency linked products such as forex CFDs, ETFs, or crypto assets.
-Meanwhile, 8.7% of US adults hold cryptocurrencies, which often serve as a gateway to forex trading through digital asset pairs that mirror traditional currency speculation.
+Forex CFDs cannot legally be offered to US retail clients, so American currency exposure runs through spot forex at CFTC-registered dealers, currency ETFs and futures.
+On the crypto side, the Federal Reserve’s SHED survey puts cryptocurrency use at around 10% of US adults (2025 survey).

-About 37% of US adults have investment accounts, but only 2 to 3% trade leveraged forex directly
+About a third of US adults (34%, NFCS 2024) have taxable investment accounts, but only 2 to 3% trade leveraged forex directly

 These figures underline a key difference between the US and other regions, with the majority of American retail traders gaining forex exposure indirectly through multi asset platforms or funds, rather than via high leverage spot trading.